cdorgs/cdorgs.github.io/team.md

 <img src="https://cdorgs.github.io/img/sam.jpg" width="25%">

+**Sam Kriegman**
-**Sam Kriegman** is a Postdoctoral Associate at the University of Vermont.
+is a PhD student at the University of Vermont.
+(Edit: Sam is now a Postdoctoral Fellow at Harvard University and Tufts University.)
 His research focuses on the AI-driven automated design of robots and biological machines.
 This involves the
 dynamical simulation of soft body systems,